-If you observe a humane handling noncompliance, you must take immediate action.
-The specific action that you take will depend on the nature of the noncompliance and the response of establishment managers.
-The first thing to think about when you observe a humane handling violation is whether there is immediate harm done to the animal.
-If the animal is being harmed, your first duty should be to ensure that the animal does not continue to be harmed.
-For example, if you observe an employee driving livestock with an instrument (the edge of a shovel, a pointed metal prod) that can cause injury, you must stop that action from continuing.
-Your action or inaction should not result in further or continued inhumane treatment to the animal.
-So, take care of the animal first.
+If you observe a humane handling noncompliance, you must take immediate action if animals are being harmed.
+For example, if you observe an employee driving livestock with an instrument (e.g., the edge of a shovel, a pointed metal prod) that can cause injury, you must stop that action from continuing.

-Once that is done, your next step is to decide if the noncompliance is egregious or nonegregious because the actions you take will be dictated by that determination.
+Once that is done, your next step is to decide if the noncompliance is egregious or non-egregious, because the actions you take will be dictated by that determination.
 An egregious humane handling violation is so serious that it warrants an immediate suspension of the assignment of inspectors under the authority of the Rules of Practice (9 CFR 500.3(b)).

-Non-egregious Noncompliance
+Non-egregious Violations

-When a noncompliance is observed, the regulations specify a progression of enforcement actions, allowing for an escalating response by IPP when the establishment does not comply with the humane slaughter of livestock regulations.
+When a noncompliance is observed, 9 CFR Part 313.50 specifies a progression of enforcement actions allowing for an escalating response by IPP when the establishment does not comply with the humane slaughter of livestock regulations.

-- First, notify establishment managers of the humane handling noncompliance, if you hadn't already done so when addressing the needs of the animal, - Second, request that establishment managers immediately correct the situation and take the necessary steps to prevent recurrence. - Third, document the noncompliance on a noncompliance report (NR) in the Livestock Humane Handling task in PHIS.
+- First, notify establishment management of the humane handling noncompliance, if not already done when addressing the needs of the animal. - Second, request that establishment management immediately correct the situation and take the necessary steps to prevent recurrence. - Third, document the noncompliance in a noncompliance record (NR).

-If necessary, take a regulatory control action to prevent further injury to the animal or to prevent injuries from occurring to other animals.
+If necessary, take a regulatory control action (RCA) to prevent further injury to animals or to prevent injuries from occurring to other animals.
 You will also take the appropriate regulatory control action if you do not receive an adequate response or corrective actions to the NR or if the noncompliance observed continues to occur.
 The appropriate regulatory control action depends on the nature of the noncompliance.
 Remember that the goals of applying a tag are to control the situation and prevent further injury or distress to animals.

-- If the noncompliance is the result of facility deficiencies, disrepair, or equipment breakdown, but is not immediately causing injury or distress to livestock, attach a U.S. Retain/Reject tag to the noncompliant equipment/pen/etc. Noncompliance examples include holes in pen floors or fences that can trap/injure an animal's legs or feet. - If the noncompliance is the result of establishment employee actions in the handling or moving of livestock and animals are being injured or treated inhumanely, attach the tag either at a point specific to the location and nature of the noncompliance or to the alleyways leading to the stunning area.
-Noncompliance examples include animals driven faster then a normal walking speed or animals slipping and falling because of slick floors.
+- If the noncompliance is the result of facility deficiencies, disrepair, or equipment breakdown, but is not immediately causing injury or distress to livestock, attach a U.S. Retained/Rejected tag to the noncompliant equipment/pen/etc. Noncompliance examples include holes in pen floors or fences that can trap/injure an animal's legs or feet. - If the noncompliance is the result of establishment employee actions in the handling or moving of livestock and animals are being injured or treated inhumanely, attach the tag either at a point specific to the location and nature of the violation or to the alleyways leading to the stunning area.
+Noncompliance examples include animals driven faster than a normal walking speed or animals slipping and falling because of slick floors.